Rebel rivalry and suspicions threaten Syria revolt

 "Some are thieves or criminals taking advantage of the chaos.
 So we go after the fleas and chase them out or kill them.
 We don't have a problem shooting these people."

-Last month, the commander of a rebel unit in Homs province, Amjad al-Hameed, who claimed to be funded by The Alternative Movement, criticised the leaders of several other groups.
+Last month, the commander of a rebel unit in Homs province, Amjad al-Hameed, who claimed to be funded by The Alternative Movement, criticized the leaders of several other groups.

 "We have armed men among our civilians that are a burden to our revolution," he told a crowd in a March 17 YouTube video.
 "They are just thieves ...
 It is impermissible for anyone to rape women, otherwise we are no different from Bashar al-Assad."